Reiventsu/Cpp_Projects_Experiments/Projects/Games/SnakeGame/README.md

 I haven't decided which way to go yet, but I'll be testing the different routes out.

 ---
+> [!IMPORTANT]
+> This project uses [raylib](https://github.com/raysan5/raylib) you will not be able to successfully compile the project without the library.

 ```
 Project status: In progress!